pokepark/PokemonQuestBot/README.md

 Set `MAPS_LOOKUP` to true and put the API key in `MAPS_API_KEY` in your config.

-## Quest sharing

-You can share quests with any chat in Telegram via a share button.

-Sharing quests can be restricted, so only specific chats/users can be allowed to share a quest - take a look at the permission system!

-With a predefined list you can specify the chats which should appear as buttons for sharing quests.

-For the ID of a chat either forward a message from the chat to a bot like @RawDataBot, @getidsbot or search the web for another method ;)

-Example:

-#### Predefine sharing to the chats -100111222333 and -100444555666

-`"SHARE_CHATS":"-100111222333,-100444555666"`

 ## Quest creation

 There are several options to customize the creation of quests: